Frequently Asked Questions

 Do you accept insurance payments?

 In the interest of providing full quality care, I have chosen not to participate in any managed care insurance program.
-If you are wanting to do a weekend intensive with me, please be advised that most insurance companies will cover no more than one session per day.
+If you are wanting to do a counseling intensive with me, please be advised that most insurance companies will cover no more than one session per day.
 Check with your insurance company about this.

 Do you have a sliding scale or do you offer reduced fees?